zjh1943/mendix-antd-date-picker/README.md

 2. Add the `Antd Date Picker` widget to the `DataView` above.
 It can be found in the Toolbox on the right side of Mendix Studio Pro. ![Alt text](doc/quick-use-step-2.png)
 3. Set the necessary properties for the widget, including `Picker Type`, `Start time`, `End time`, `On value change` :
     * Set `Picker type`.
 Select the default `Date` type.
-    * Set `Time value` as an DateTime attribute of the Datasource entity.
-This property is used to set and read the time value of the widget.
+    * Set `Date value` as an DateTime attribute of the Datasource entity.
+This property is used to set and read the date value of the widget.
     * Set `On value change` to `Nanoflow` and choose `create a new Nanoflow`. ![Alt text](doc/quick-use-step-3.png)
     * Read and print the `Start time` and `End time` properties in this `Nanoflow`. ![Alt text](doc/quick-use-step-4.png)
 4. Run.